freeCodeCamp/freeCodeCamp/guide/english/linux/10-simple-and-useful-linux-commands/index.md

 whoami command print the name of current user.
 You can also use “who am i” command to display the current user.
 If you are logged in as a root using sudo command “whoami” command return root as current user.
 Use “who am i” command if you want to know the exact user logged in.

 6. `ls` Command
-ls command display list of files in human readable format.
+"ls" command display list of files in human readable format.

 7. `crontab` Command
 List schedule jobs for current user with crontab command and -l option.